manglynho/rml_gateways/README.md

 You can run those using VsCode or copy the info to Postman.

 ### 4. Tests
-Test suites are stored in the test folder and contain jest tests and data for main requirements and validation.
+Test suites are stored in the tests folder and contain jest tests and data for main requirements and validation.

 Also there are a test for the GatewayForm component in frontend app.

-Trigger test with command:
+Trigger tests with command:
 >npm run test

 Frontend has a test suite implemented with Cypress that you can start with the command: